One of my earliest memories is sitting with my Grandma at her kitchen

 In 2003, I left my hometown in suburban Long Island to be a fine arts

-It has been nearly two decades since I moved to Manhattan to become an artist.
-My love for this city and for art keeps growing every day.
-I am currently represented by Paul Calendrillo Gallery in Chelsea, New York, and my paintings have been featured in gallery shows such as, Caught in the Moment (Solo Exhibition, 2019), Diminutives (2017)
+I am currently represented by Paul Calendrillo New York, and my paintings have been featured in gallery shows such as, Caught in the Moment (Solo Exhibition, 2019), Diminutives (2017)

-Backstory (Solo Exhibition, 2016), Behind The Narrative (2016), It's ok to be a Realist (2015), The Artists of the Art Album (2014), and Art From the Boros (2013).
-I have been published in several books, including the Russell Simmons art book entitled The Art Album by Dawud Knuckles (2013), and 20/20, an art catalogue curated by art critic, Jerry Saltz.
+Backstory (Solo Exhibition, 2016), Behind The Narrative (2016), It's ok to be a Realist (2015), The Artists of the Art Album (2014), and Art From the Boros (2013). ).
+I have been published in several books, including The Art Album by Dawud Knuckles (2013), and 20/20, an art catalogue curated by art critic, Jerry Saltz.
 I am looking forward to continue sharing my art with as many people as I can and pursuing my passion in life.